hkawanishi/hkawanishi_old_website/_posts/2015-12-06-week-5-adding-validations-to-lessons-and-sections.markdown

   <figcaption>The error message page (new.html.erb)</figcaption>
 </figure>

-Someday when I become much better at web development, I want to be able to add better validation code, not work-around.
-But for now this would do.
+Someday when I become much better at web development, I want to be able to add better validation code and avoid work-arounds.
+But for now, this will do.